BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

 - You are free to use whichever mesh shapes, sizes and textures as you please.
 This includes the __Goal__ mesh and the __Collider__ meshes as well.
 - The player has a width of 4 and a height of 8.
 The player can crouch to a height of 4 instead.
 Take this into account when creating your level.
 - You will very likely have to play around with the level to ensure the player controls match well with the level design and layout.

+## Disclaimer
+The project is work-in-progress, and contains several incomplete features and bugs.

+There is no intention of any future work on this project.

+This is only ment as a public demonstration of how to use babylonjs and colyseus.

+## Inspiration

+## License
+This project is made by [Jacob Pjetursoon](https://github.com/JacobPjetursson) and [Fadi Bunni](https://github.com/orgs/BabylonJSGames/people/FadiBunni)

+See the [LICENSE]() file for license rights and limitations (MIT).